 As a communicator, you know how valuable personal, sustained engagement is to your organization and staff.
 But many times, you are relying on instincts and incomplete data to make decisions about how best to engage.

-To give you the answers to the test, we looked at the personalized employee newsletter engagement of three of our health system clients.
-During April of 2018, we studied our clients’ content, categorization, open rate, and click rate to see which pieces of content resonate the best with the varied healthcare audience.
+To give you the answers to the test, we looked at the personalized hospital employee newsletter engagement of three of our health system clients.
+During April 2018, we studied our clients’ content, categorization, open rate, and click rate to see which pieces of content resonate the best with the varied healthcare audience.
 Over the course of our research period, our clients delivered 4.45 million pieces of content to their audience, giving us a wide data set to draw on.

 Opening a message is great, but ultimately, you want your audience to click and take action, so our best practice recommendations are based on click-through rate.

 For the first time in history, healthcare has surpassed manufacturing and retail to become the largest source of jobs in the U.S. and the growth isn’t slowing down.
 According to the Bureau of Labor Statistics, 10 of the 20 fastest-growing occupations for the next decade are in healthcare.